Lee Ingleby: Career

-In 2007, Ingleby was cast as DS John Bacchus (later promoted to inspector in series 7, 2015) in the BBC police drama Inspector George Gently.
+In 2007 Ingleby was cast as DS John Bacchus (later promoted to inspector in series 7, 2015) in the BBC police drama Inspector George Gently.

 Ingleby headed the cast of the 2008 three-part television crime drama A Place of Execution as DI George Bennett as he was in the 1960s determined to close the case of a missing girl.
 When not working in films and television, Ingleby remains active on the stage, where his credits include Puck in Midsummer Night's Dream, Alexander in Nicholas Wright's Cressida and Katurian in Martin McDonagh's The Pillowman.
 He performed in the play Our Class by Tadeusz Slobodzianek at the Cottesloe Theatre from September 2009 to January 2010 as Zygmunt.

-In 2011, Ingleby appeared in the television series Being Human as Edgar Wyndham, a menacing vampire elder, and also in Luther as serial killer Cameron Pell.
+In 2011 Ingleby appeared in the television series Being Human as Edgar Wyndham, a menacing vampire elder, and also in Luther as serial killer Cameron Pell.

-In 2013, Ingleby took on the voice role of Phillip De Nicholay, the Sheriff of Nottingham, in a new audio production of the Robin Hood legend, produced by Spiteful Puppet.
-He returned to the role in the follow-up "HOOD – The Scribe of Sherwood".
-In the same year, two more feature length audio stories (Warriors' Harvest and King's Command) have been produced by Spiteful Puppet with Ingleby once again playing the role of "De Nicholay".
+In 2013 Ingleby took on the voice role of Phillip De Nicholay, the Sheriff of Nottingham, in a new audio production of the Robin Hood legend, produced by Spiteful Puppet.
+He returned to the role in the follow-up HOOD – The Scribe of Sherwood.
+In the same year two more feature length audio stories (Warriors' Harvest and King's Command) were produced by Spiteful Puppet with Ingleby once again playing the role of De Nicholay.

-In 2015, Ingleby first played Bob in the UK version of the new computer-generated series Bob the Builder - a role that continued until 2018.
-That same year he provided spoken word narration on the progressive rock album Please Come Home which the British musician John Mitchell released under the project name Lonely Robot.
+In 2015 Ingleby first played Bob in the UK version of the new computer-generated series Bob the Builder - a role that continued until 2018.
+That same year he provided spoken word narration on the progressive rock album Please Come Home, which the British musician John Mitchell released under the project name Lonely Robot.

-From 2016, Ingleby appeared in the role of Paul Hughes, father of autistic child Joe, in BBC drama series The A Word, which ran until 2020.
+From 2016 Ingleby appeared in the role of Paul Hughes, father of autistic child Joe, in the BBC drama series The A Word, which ran until 2020.